paragonie/sodium_compat/README.md

   reliably zero buffers from PHP.
 * `crypto_pwhash()` - It's not feasible to polyfill scrypt or Argon2 into PHP and get reasonable performance.
-Users would feel motivated to select parameters that downgrade security to a void denial of service (DoS) attacks.
+Users would feel motivated to select parameters that downgrade security to avoid denial of service (DoS) attacks.

+  The only winning move is not to play.